kurey1/GDM-Final-Project/README.md

 /Builds

 ## Development Goals
-- Build a polished, small‑scope platformer within a 10‑week timeline
+- Build a polished, small‑scope platformer within 10 weeks
 - Maintain clean, organized version control
-- Deliver a playable prototype and final build
+- Deliver a playable prototype and final build, so it can be enjoyed by all

 ## Project Plan
-See **GDM-Final-Project/ProjectPlan.md** for milestones, tasks, and deadlines.
+See **Docs/ProjectPlan.md** for tasks and deadlines.